jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/37 - Mid Point Battle.md

 Well I hope you took notes Skywalker.
 Because they got me!
 The antagonists have me in a Darth Blockbuster choke hold.
 And I'm in trouble.

-I broke the rules, and they sent their stormtroopers, and I was over powered.
+See, I broke the rules, and they sent their stormtroopers, and I was over powered.
 Not by superior reasoning, philosophy, or ethics.
 No, they over powered me because the extras joined them!

 I'm here, like Rapunzel, trapped.
 I'm being well treated and feed, other than being forced to listen to red / blue cable news.
 Can you face Darth Blockbuster.
+Can you convince the extras I'm a good guy?
 Can you save me?

 Oh what did I do?
 I downloaded a movie from pirate bay.
-And that's against the rules.
-But should it be?

 Hurry up!
 Blue / red cable news is showing protesters flying into a Climate Change Strike.
 I don't know how much longer I got, nevermind the polar bears.
-Although I think the bears will realize the stupidity before the walking bristol boards with all the air miles do.
+Although I think the bears will realize the stupidity before the walking bristol boards, with lots of air miles, do.
 Move it!

 ## Skywalker Turns on His Lightsaber